alan-cooney/segment-spec-types/README.md

 # segment-spec-types

-Generate commented typescript types for the segment spec
+Generate JSON schemas for the segment spec